3s-rg/wind-visualization/README.md

 The `utmCorners` are the coordinates of the lower left and upper right corners of the dataset in UTM coordinates.
 The `utmHemisphere` and `utmZone` are the UTM zone of the dataset.
+If `coordinatesRelative` is set to `true`, coordinates will be added (or subtracted) from `utmCorners`, i.e., you have coordinates relative to some central point.

 The remaining `.xy` files will be ingested as data files.
 File names are irrelevant.